 Lastly, remember to keep up-to-date with the latest news on the marketing rules that will be taking effect in May 2018.
 Find out more.
 The number of ways in which we are able to interact with potential and existing customers is constantly increasing; it is vital that anyone within the marketing team at your company knows the rules and regulations that help to maintain order across these communication channels.

 Ready to launch your next email marketing campaign but not sure where to start?
-Here at (hug) weprovide design and marketing services that drive big results, and all on an SME budget.
-Seeing as we’re on the subject of emails, why not ping us a message on email@example.com and tell us what you’ve got in mind.
+Here at (hug) we provide design and small business email marketing services that drive big results, and all on an SME budget.
+Seeing as we’re on the subject of emails, why not ping us a message on firstname.lastname@example.org and tell us what you’ve got in mind.